-Keynote SpeakersWhen we see the whole together, we can more easily find solutions to complex challenges such as equitable healthcare, community well-being, climate change and world peace.
-However this is easier said than done, especially for leaders navigating in systems under stress.
-Each stakeholder necessarily sees each situation from their own unique perspective.
-But through dialogue and deep listening we can understand each other’s perspectives and see the whole together.
-Relational theories, methods and practices can be helpful for this purpose.
+We know the potential that is at stake - by seeing the whole, we can more easily find solutions to complex challenges such as equitable healthcare, inclusive education, community well-being, climate change and world peace.
+However this is easier said than done, especially for leaders navigating in systems and communities under stress.
+Come join us to learn how relationally-based theories, methods and practices can help us on our way.

 At this Roundtable, hosted at UC Berkeley by Professors Amanda Brewster, Hector Rodriguez and Steve Shortell, we will explore how relational coordination and social networks can help stakeholders see the whole together, design solutions for complex challenges, and engage in coordinated collective action for multilevel systems change.